isomerpages/moe-navalbasepri/_the-navalite-programme/Subjects/Mother Tongue.md

 | -------- | -------- | -------- |
 | ![](/images/Mother%20Tongue/Mother%20Tongue%204.png)     |![](/images/Mother%20Tongue/Mother%20Tongue%205.png)    |    ![](/images/Mother%20Tongue/Mother%20Tongue%206.png)   |

 Primary 4 Navalites also experience the **P4 Mother Tongue Cultural Camp** during these two weeks.
 In this day camp, Navalites take part in the Amazing Race in multi-racial groups to complete various cultural and language tasks as a team.
-P4 Navalites also attend a two-hour workshop to develop their appreciation for  their  Mother Tongue language and culture.
+P4 Navalites also attend a two-hour workshop to develop their appreciation for&nbsp; their&nbsp; Mother Tongue language and culture.

+<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/Fb-jIhCexm0" height="315" width="560"></iframe>

-**<U>Festival Celebrations (Chinese New Year, Hari Raya Aidilfitri, Deepavali)</U>**
+**<u>Festival Celebrations (Chinese New Year, Hari Raya Aidilfitri, Deepavali)</u>**

 Festival celebrations provide a platform for Navalites to gain a better understanding of the Chinese, Malay and Indian community in Singapore.
 Through pre-celebration and celebration activities, we hope to strengthen racial harmony while inculcating character and citizenship among students of all races.